Roberto Alvarado: 2018: Toulon Tournament

-Alvarado was part of the roster that participated at the 2018 Toulon Tournament, where he was the second highest scorer in the tournament with 3 goals, scoring once in the group stage matches against Qatar and China and in the final against England where Mexico lost 2–1.
+Alvarado was part of Marco Antonio Ruiz's roster that participated at the 2018 Toulon Tournament, where he was the second highest scorer in the tournament with 3 goals, scoring once in the group stage matches against Qatar and China and in the final against England where Mexico lost 2–1.
 He was called up yet again ahead of the 2018 Central American and Caribbean Games; however, Cruz Azul refused to release him for the tournament.

 2021: Olympic Qualifying Championship and Summer Olympics

-Alvarado participated at the 2020 CONCACAF Olympic Qualifying Championship, appearing in all five matches, where Mexico won the competition.
-He was subsequently called up to participate in the 2020 Summer Olympics.
-Alvarado won the bronze medal with the Olympic team.
+Called up by Jaime Lozano, Alvarado participated at the 2020 CONCACAF Olympic Qualifying Championship, appearing in all five matches, where Mexico won the competition.
+He was subsequently called up again by Lozano to participate in the 2020 Summer Olympics.
+Alvarado won the bronze medal with the Olympic team after defeating Japan in the third-place match.

 Senior

 2018–19: Beginnings and first CONCACAF Gold Cup

-On 29 August 2018, Alvarado received his first call-up to the senior national team for a pair of friendly matches against Uruguay and the United States.
-He made his debut on 7 September, coming on as a second-half substitute for Alan Pulido in a 4–1 loss to Uruguay in Houston.
+On 29 August 2018, interim manager Ricardo Ferretti called up Alvarado for the first time to the senior national team for a pair of friendly matches against Uruguay and the United States.
+He made his debut on 7 September, coming on as a second-half substitute for Alan Pulido in a 4–1 loss to Uruguay in Houston, Texas.

 In May 2019, Alvarado was included in Tata Martino's preliminary roster for the 2019 CONCACAF Gold Cup.
 On 5 June 2019, he scored his first international goal in a 3–1 friendly victory against Venezuela at the Mercedes-Benz Stadium in Atlanta.
 The following day, Alvarado was included in the final squad for 2019 CONCACAF Gold Cup.
 He netted the opening goal in Mexico's 3–1 group stage win against Canada, scoring off of a rebound after a Raúl Jiménez shot was saved by Milan Borjan.
 Alvarado went on to appear in all matches of the tournament, helping Mexico win the final against rivals the United States.